 Transcribed from This is Hell!
 Radio‘s 3 June 2006 episode and printed with permission.
-Listen to the full interview, replayed in March 2014 (due in equal part to Astra Taylor’s prescient statements and her recent reappearance into sociopolitical discourse; more on that soon), here.
+Archived audio of the full interview, replayed in March 2014, to be made available online eventually.

 “I’m fascinated by the way the Right has appropriated the methods of the 1960s Left.”